 Data Security Standard Compliance Report for

-hereafter referred to as 'Agency').
+(hereafter referred to as 'Agency').

-inventory of all Agency data, classified the data in Handbook, and have implemented appropriate orized access or disclosure.
+I affirm that the Agency has performed an inventory of all Agency data, classified the data in accordance with the NITC Security Officer Handbook, and have implemented appropriate safeguards to protect the data from unauthorized access or disclosure.

 Agency Director Date

 Submit by October 31st to:

 Office of the CIO

 Attn: Steve Hartman